 What Is an Open Listing in Real Estate?

-An open listing lets an owner sell their home by themselves as a "For Sale By Owner."
-It is a non-exclusive agreement, meaning the owner may execute open listings with more than one real estate broker and pay only the broker who brings an able buyer whose offer is accepted by the owner.
+An open listing lets owners sell their homes themselves as "for sale by owner" properties.
+It's a non-exclusive agreement, allowing an owner to execute open listings with more than one real estate broker and pay only the broker who brings an able buyer to the table whose offer is accepted by the owner.

 Why Would a Seller Use an Open Listing?

-Sellers might consider an open listing over an exclusive-right-to-sell, for example, if there are a lot of buyers in the marketplace.
-That's because an open listing can be negotiated separately with each real estate broker, and the commissions can all be different from each other or identical, whatever can be negotiated.
-It gives the seller more flexibility, although it can limit the number of buyers who might want to buy the home.
+Sellers might consider an open listing over an exclusive-right-to-sell listing if there are a lot of buyers in the marketplace.
+An open listing can be negotiated separately with each real estate broker, and numerous brokers can bring buyers to the table.

 Why Would Agents Agree to an Open Listing?

-The property might be unique, very special, or otherwise, appeal to a large number of buyers.
-As a result, an agent might see an open listing as the only solution because the seller will not agree to an exclusive right-to-sell listing.
-It is very uncommon to see open listings in the MLS, but it doesn't mean they are not a viable option.
+The property might be unique, or appeal to a large number of buyers.
+An agent might see an open listing as the only solution because the seller won't agree to an exclusive right-to-sell listing.

-In some rural settings, open listings might hold value for sellers who do not want to commit to one single real estate brokerage.
+Open listings might hold value for sellers in rural settings who don't want to commit to one single real estate brokerage.
 Rural listings tend to cover large areas and word of mouth travels fast.
-Sellers in the country can list with every broker in the area (if the brokers are willing) and pay only the brokerage who ultimately presents the winning offer.
+Sellers in the country can list with every broker in the area if the brokers are willing, and pay only the brokerage who ultimately presents the winning offer.

-At the time of the story's initial writing, Elizabeth Weintraub, CalBRE #00697006, was a Broker-Associate at Lyon Real Estate in Sacramento, California.
+At the time of this writing, Elizabeth Weintraub, CalBRE #00697006, was a Broker-Associate at Lyon Real Estate in Sacramento, California.